PSLE Anxiety: Taming the Beast

 Children often mirror their parents’ behaviour.
 If you’re constantly anxious about their results, or critical of them, they’re likely to adopt similar stress responses.
 If you’re doubtful, just see the number of such stories in our media.

 Unfortunately, our worst inner critic is often modelled on the voice of our harshest parental figure.
-Commit to modelling calmness and positive self-talk, even during challenging times.
-If you find yourself overwhelmed, don’t hesitate to seek professional help for yourself for the sake of your family dynamic.
+As a parent, commit to modelling calmness and positive self-talk, even during challenging times so your child does not develop their own harsh inner critic.

 Rethinking our Academic Culture

-As a society, we need to rethink our approach to education.
-Success should not come at the expense of mental health.
-Ultimately, our children are more than their PSLE results.
 Just look at the number of academically “poor” students who were forced to do overseas degrees, who then excelled at work and at climbing the corporate ladder.
 Look also at the number of “foreign talent” who never did PSLE or had to go through the stress of our local school systems who head the local branches of so many MNCs.

 Needless to say, we are stuck in an antiquated system that prides itself on kids being able to spout model answers and unlock the formulas to so-called “thinking questions”.
+In his e-book, Bobby Jayaram, provides a compelling story of how the Singapore system keeps us stuck in an outdated industrialist model of education : http://bit.ly/schoolingachildinSG

 If you’re struggling to keep this point of view and are finding yourself swayed by your child’s exam pressure, please reach out. https://dramrit.org/contact